-Vote By Internet or Telephone or Mail 24 Hours a Day, 7 Days a Week
+Vote by Internet or Telephone or Mail 24 Hours a Day, 7 Days a Week

-Internet and telephone voting is available through 11:59 PM Eastern Time the day prior to the annual meeting.
+Internet and telephone voting is available through 11:59 PM Eastern Time the day prior to annual meeting day.

 Your Internet or telephone vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.